Skip to content

 It may be classified as in 2, 3 or 4 parts.

-It is important not to miss fibular fractures which are seen in 50% of triplane fractures.
-Typically this is a spiral fracture pattern located proximal to the physis in children nearing skeletal maturity.
+It is important not to miss fibular fractures seen in 50% of triplane fractures.
+Typically, this spiral fracture pattern is proximal to the physis in children nearing skeletal maturity.

 CT scans are not routinely performed in the emergency department but may be organized by the orthopaedic team.
 Small dislocations and the vertical component of the fracture are not infrequently overlooked.
-CT is therefore often organized to fully delineate fracture pattern and to assess the degree of intra-articular congruity.
+CT is, therefore, often organized to fully delineate the fracture pattern and assess the degree of intra-articular congruity.

 Management

-In the ED, as with any injury, ensure you prescribe adequate analgesia and provide assistance with non-weight bearing status, such as a wheelchair or crutches depending on the ability of the child.
-Placement in a boot or cast for comfort prior to definitive treatment by the orthopaedic team is appropriate.
+In the ED, as with any injury, ensure you prescribe adequate analgesia and provide assistance with non-weight-bearing status, such as a wheelchair or crutches, depending on the child’s ability.
+Placement in a boot or cast for comfort before definitive treatment by the orthopaedic team is appropriate.

 Once the diagnosis is made, ongoing care depends on the degree of displacement.
-Orthopaedic review for consideration of conservative management versus operative management is important as these fractures will often need CT imaging to ensure adequate delineation of fracture pattern.
+Orthopaedic review to consider conservative management versus operative management is important, as these fractures will often need CT imaging to ensure adequate delineation of the fracture pattern.

 Conservative management

-Fractures with minimal displacement (<2mm), particularly if they are 2 part triplane fractures, can often be managed with closed reduction and casting.
-If the fracture is in 3 or 4 parts, closed reduction is difficult to achieve.
+Fractures with minimal displacement (<2mm), particularly 2-part triplane fractures, can often be managed with closed reduction and casting.
+Closed reduction is difficult if the fracture is in 3 or 4 parts.

 Post reduction, place in a long leg/above knee cast for 3-4 weeks to control the rotational component of the injury, followed by a further 2-4 weeks in a short leg cast or walking boot to initiate ankle range of movement.